Last Updated on May 4, 2026

 Because this fix involves the Windows Registry, it is always a good idea to create a quick backup before making changes.
 While the steps below are safe, the Registry is the “brain” of your computer, and having a backup ensures you can easily revert changes if you make a mistake.

 To do this, simply open the Registry Editor, click on File in the top left corner, and select Export.
 Save the file to your desktop as “RegistryBackup.”
-Now you are ready to proceed with the fix.
+Now you are completely ready to proceed with the fix.

-Step 1: Open the Registry Editor
+1. Open the Registry Editor

-Step 2: Navigate to WindowMetrics
+2. Navigate to WindowMetrics

 HKEY_CURRENT_USER\Control Panel\Desktop\WindowMetrics